__________________________________________________________________

 Out of the ground the LORD God made to grow

-needs a wide range of climate to accommodate many different types of
+A wide climate range is needed to accommodate many different types of trees

-trees from tropical to arctic.
-It needs a tropical climate for the interior
+from tropical to arctic.
+It needs a tropical climate for the interior valley, and it

-and it requires a continuous rise of mountain elevations—up to glacial heights.
+requires a continuous rise of mountain elevation reaching up to glacial heights.

 an area at least the size of a large province.

-area is also indicated by other factors: all the species of land
+A large area is needed as well for other reasons; all the species of land birds

 and every bird of the air, and brought them to Adam to see